Logo

 ₐₗₛₒ ₈ₐᵣᵣₑₗₛ

-On several occasions, I have been in max-difficulty missions (Auric Maelstrom I-II-V-E-G) where there was absolutely no hope of ever reviving my team from a respawn zone without going down from the enemies that would catch up.
-Try to imagine just how many enemies we are talking about here, to describe a scenario where even with the stealth button, delaying movement for even just a few seconds would likely result in going down.
+Many times I have been in impossible scenarios where there was no hope of ever reviving my team from a respawn zone without going down from the enemies that would catch up.
+Try to imagine just how many enemies we are talking about here, to describe a scenario where even with stealth, delaying movement for even just a few seconds would likely result in being body blocked and going down.

-These are the unbelievable, indescribable, certainly unwinnable situations that with this build - you actually can still win...if you have the skill.
-Those missions I mentioned were won through extremely desperate maneuvers such as soloing entire events or objectives without teammates, or sprinting to the end of missions while the entire map chased me, with non-stop split-second decision-making determining whether or not I survived.
+These are the unbelievable, indescribable, certainly unwinnable situations that with this build, you actually can still win...if you have the skill.
+Those situations can be won with extremely desperate maneuvers such as soloing entire events or objectives without teammates, or sprinting to the end of a mission while the entire map chases you, with non-stop split-second decision-making determining whether or not you survive.

 Anyway, I wonder how many people will actually read all of that? lol